bcyphers/DP2_test/README.md

 expressions, please ignore.

 ### Some things that will/should change:
- - The data center should not need to know the VMs' ids in order to work; it should all happen through ip communication.
-I think adding a function like connect\_to\_ip() to DataCenter, and having VMs handle their own communication, might be better.
-In other words, the connections in the data center should be between IPs, not VM IDs.
+ - All the test code is in test.py and real\_test.py in methods.
+I'm migrating these over to a Server object so that we can just call server.run()
  - There is a bug where sometimes the \_roll\_forward will cause a VM to transfer more data than it actually has left.
 Right now I have it throw an exception if it overflows by more than 100 MB, which rarely happens, but we should fix this at some point.
  - The links treat pairs of redundant routers as a single router.
 This provides an OK approximation of how the data center should work, but it isn't exact.
-This should be fixed at some point.
+This should be fixed at some point. (on second thought, lots of things aren't exact -- I think this is pretty ok for approximating)

 ### And remember:
 - "Losers visualize the penalties of failure.
 Winners visualize the rewards of